jamieqianhui/jamieqianhui.github.io/_posts/2019-06-04-Data-Wrangling-using-Python.markdown

 date:   2019-06-04 13:24:36 +0800
 categories: Python Pandas
 ---
 Sharing a few simple tips on data wrangling using `Python Pandas` library!
 Does having to clean messy excel datasets sound familiar to you?
-This post explains on how to convert dataframes from wide to long format, standardising column names and dividing column values evenly across duplicated Indexes.
-Click on the blog post title to find out more!<br>
+This post explains on 1) how to convert dataframes from wide to long format, 2) standardising column names and 3) dividing column values evenly across duplicated Indexes.<br>

 **Step 1: Import the Pandas libraries**